douglascm/timescale_assignment/README.md

 * `devcontainer.json`: contains instructions for building the containers
 * `docker-compose.yml`: contains instructions for mounting volumes, setting up a shared network, building services (Dockerfiles, ports, dependencies, and env variables).
 The timescale docker image is set up on the db service, it uses the `timescale/timescaledb-ha:pg14-latest` image.
 * `requirements.txt`: contains the addon packages required for the project, read by pip on the image build step.
+* `requirements-flask.txt`: contains the addon packages required for the project in flask, read by pip on the image build step.
+* `index.html`: contains HTML template for flask
 * `Dockerfile`: contains build instructions for docker to create a custom image with requirements (requirements.txt)
 * `Dockerfile-test`: contains build instructions for docker to create a custom image with requirements (requirements.txt) for pytest environment
+* `Dockerfile-flask`: contains build instructions for docker to create a custom image with requirements (requirements-flask.txt) for `localhost:5000` flask server
 * `text_functions.py`: contains the code for `pytest` functionality tests
-* `main.py`: contains the code for the project, detailed below
+* `main.py`: contains the code for the project
+* `api.py`: contains the modified `main.py` code to run in flask, detailed below

 ## Main.py